seelaswain/Capstone_Project/README.md

 #Recommendations:-

 Age group 50-60 is Starbucks strong hold,especially female.
 Discount offers seems to attract customers more.
-The conversion rate of discount offer is 93% whereas conversion rate of discount offer is 69%
+The conversion rate of discount offer is 93% whereas conversion rate of discount offer is 69%.
+Starbucks should keep focusing on this group.